ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_documenting.rst

 Documenting roles
 =================

 To document a role, you have to add a role argument spec by creating a file ``meta/argument_specs.yml`` in your role.
 See :ref:`role_argument_spec` for details.
-As an example, you can look at `the argument specs file <https://github.com/sensu/sensu-go-ansible/blob/master/roles/install/meta/argument_specs.yml>`_ of the :ref:`sensu.sensu_go.install role <ansible_collections.sensu.sensu_go.install_role>` on GitHub.
+As an example, you can look at `the argument specs file <https://github.com/sensu/sensu-go-ansible/blob/master/roles/install/meta/argument_specs.yml>`_ of the :ansplugin:`sensu.sensu_go.install role <sensu.sensu_go.install#role>` on GitHub.

 .. _build_collection_docsite: